kazakan/2021-Fall-SystemProgramming/inclass/week2/README.txt

 - Lecture 0908 - Processes

 There are 6 examples of using fork().
-To select example compile with defining FORNFN to corresponding integer.
+To select examplem, compile with defining FORKFN to corresponding integer.
 Range of FORKFN is 0 < FORKFN <= 6.

 ex) To select example function 'fork3()', command would be 'gcc forks.c -o forks.out -DFORKFN=3 && ./forks.out'